edgexfoundry/edgex-docs/docs_src/design/adr/0027-URIs for Files.md

 ## Considerations

 - Other files (existing or future) not listed above may also be candidates for using this new URI capability.
 Those listed above are the most impactful for deployment at scale.
-- Debug logging of URI must obscure the credentials when **basic-auth** is used.
+- Debug logging of URI must obscure the credentials when **username-password** is used.

 ## Decision